OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

  1. If node a in S' is an animal and node a in S is a plant, do not align the former to the latter.
 This generalizes to other pairs of disjoint major taxa.
-[KC: is this where the barrier taxonomy comes into play?
+[KC: is this where the separation taxa come into play?
 JR: yes, will fix later]

     (Example: the _Aporia_ cases above.)